nfriedly/node-bestzip/readme.md

 * `bestzip output.zip foo/bar/file.txt` now includes the foo/bar/ folders, previously it would place file.txt at the top-level
   * This was done to more closely align with the native zip command

-## Todo

-* Automated deployment
-* Fix bug when source contains `../`
-* Test if using a vbscript or whatever on Windows results in significantly better performance.

 ## MIT License